Hantavirus Outbreak on Cruise Ship: What You Need to Know

 Expert Assurance

-To stave off panic, WHO and the European Centre for Disease Prevention and Control emphasize the outbreak's low threat to the public.
-"This is not COVID," said Maria Van Kerkhove, WHO's acting director for epidemic and pandemic management, highlighting hantavirus's different transmission.
-The CDC agrees, calling the risk to Americans "extremely low."
+To mitigate public concerns, health organizations like the World Health Organization (WHO) and the European Centre for Disease Prevention and Control have emphasized that the outbreak poses a limited threat to the general public.
+"This is not COVID," stated Maria Van Kerkhove, the WHO's acting director for epidemic and pandemic management.
+She highlighted the distinct transmission methods of hantaviruses, which primarily spread through contact with rodent excreta, not person-to-person transmission.
+The United States Centers for Disease Control and Prevention (CDC) echoed these sentiments, noting that the risk to Americans is "extremely low."

 Understanding Hantavirus

-Hantaviruses are RNA viruses, with strains worldwide.
-Old World strains pop up in Asia and Europe; New World ones, like the Andes virus, are in the Americas.
-The Andes virus, mainly in Argentina, causes Hantavirus Pulmonary Syndrome (HPS).
+Hantaviruses are a genus of viruses carried by rodents and can lead to serious illnesses in humans.
+These RNA viruses have various strains that occur across the globe.
+The Old World strains are found in Asia and Europe, while the New World strains, like the Andes virus, are prevalent in the Americas.
+The Andes virus, primarily found in Argentina, can cause Hantavirus Pulmonary Syndrome (HPS), a severe respiratory disease.

 Context: Hantavirus in History